GUIDING & FISHING

 I am based on Lough Corrib but I also guide on Loughs Mask and Carra.
 Mask is only a ten-minute drive away and Lough Carra is forty minutes away.

 Our quarry is wild brown trout.
 The average size varies but we are looking at fish in the 1lb-2lb class.
 On occasions we will be targeting larger trout in the 3 to 5lb range.
-There is always the chance of a Trout of a lifetime, double figure leviathans.
+There is always the chance of a Trout of a lifetime, a double figure leviathan.
 The Corrib is renowned for huge Brown trout and every year several lucky Anglers land these monsters on the fly, it could be you next!

 Catch and release is greatly encouraged on the system but there is still a tradition of keeping the occasional fish to be eaten and should the angler wish to do this I have no problem.